 Cyber risk is an increasing risk for banks and the Bank has identified cyber-security as one of the material inherent risks facing the Bank.
 The Bank remains highly vigilant of cyber risk trends and technologies.
 The Bank is obliged by law to protect the data of its customers, systems and infrastructure, any breach due to inappropriate security systems might result in significant fines as well as major reputational consequences.

 The Bank has deployed a number of internal controls based on information security best practices to reduce technology risk across all layers, of which internal policies and qualitative risk appetite limits.
-Since May 2017, the MDB Group is also required to report significant cyber incidents to the ECB.

 2.2.8 Financial crime risk